Motors and Impossible Firing Patterns in the Parallel Chip-Firing Game: The Bellman-Ford Algorithm

 \section{The Bellman-Ford Algorithm}

-The Python program below calculates $\G$ from Section~\ref{binSeq} and shows it has no negative cycles.
-The authors have also confirmed this by hand.
-For a more detailed description of the Bellman-Ford algorithm and a proof of its validity, see~\cite{bellmanford}.\\
+The following Python program below constructs $\G$ from Section~\ref{binSeq} and shows it has no negative cycles.
+For a more detailed exposition of the Bellman-Ford algorithm and a proof of its validity, see~\cite{bellmanford}.

-\SMALL \verbatiminput{bellmanFord.py}
+\verbatiminput{bellmanFord.py}